adamsilver/adamsilver.io-jekyll/_posts/2014-01-22-creating-accessible-forms.md

 Imagine a form control which allows the user to choose their favourite colour.
 The choices are represented as radios with associated labels: Red, Yellow and Blue.

-“Red” doesn’t convey enough information on it's own.
+“Red” doesn’t convey enough information on its own.
 However, wrapping the group of radios in a fieldset with a legend of “Favourite colour” will ensure the control can be read out by a screen reader as "Favourite colour, Red".

 	<fieldset>
 		<legend>Favourite colour</legend>